Smallest-circle problem: Weighted variants of the problem

-The weighted version of the minimum covering circle problem takes as input a set of points in a Euclidean space, each with weights; the goal is to find a single point that minimizes the maximum weighted distance to any point.
-The original minimum covering circle problem can be recovered by setting all weights to the same number.
+The weighted version of the minimum covering circle problem takes as input a set of points in a Euclidean space, each with weights; the goal is to find a single point that minimizes the maximum weighted distance (i.e., distance multiplied by the corresponding weight) to any point.
+The original (unweighted) minimum covering circle problem corresponds to the case when all weights are equal to 1.
 As with the unweighted problem, the weighted problem may be solved in linear time in any space of bounded dimension, using approaches closely related to bounded dimension linear programming algorithms, although slower algorithms are again frequent in the literature.

+Smallest enclosing balls in non-Euclidean geometry

+The smallest enclosing ball of a finite point set has been studied in Riemannian geometry including Cartan-Hadamard manifolds.